-What Can a Handyman Do in Livingston, Louisiana?
+What Can a Handyman Do Without a License in Livingston, Louisiana?

 In Louisiana, most "handyman" work can be done without a state contractor license only when each job stays under the state’s contractor licensing threshold (including labor and materials) and you are not performing regulated trades like electrical, plumbing, or HVAC.
 Livingston (Livingston Parish) generally requires a local occupational license (business license) and may require permits for common repair/replace work even when you are exempt from state contractor licensing.